Many customer experience (CX) advocates are already familiar with the basics of a Net Promoter System®.

 More companies than ever are joining the NPS movement.
 Now, monetization adds an extra level of ROI.

 Added to financial data, an NPS program has the ability to shape the direction of a business.
 Companies gain valuable insight regarding the impact of drivers for every detractor, passive, and promoter group.
-This, in turn, allows them to highlight opportunities and set up actionary campaigns to improve referrals and customer retention.
+This, in turn, allows them to highlight opportunities and set up actionary campaigns to improve referrals and reap the benefits of customer retention.

-Likewise, measuring NPS alongside revenue allows companies to take the necessary steps to prevent dissatisfied customers from leaving, therefore decreasing the churn rates.
-While correlating NPS with financial data isn’t always easy, it is an intrinsic step to gaining valuable insight and growing the bottom line of your company.
+Likewise, measuring NPS alongside revenue allows companies to take the necessary steps to prevent dissatisfied customers from leaving, decreasing churn rates.
+While correlating NPS with financial data isn’t always easy, it is an intrinsic step to gaining valuable insight and growing your company's bottom line.